Small-maturity asymptotics for the at-the-money implied volatility slope in L\'evy models: Introduction

-From a practical point of view, the asymptotic slope is a useful ingredient for model calibration: E.g., if the market slope is positive, than a simple constraint on the model parameters forces the (asymptotic) model slope to be positive, too.
-Our numerical tests show that the sign of the slope is reliably identified by a first order asymptotic approximation.
-Moreover, a model that can produce only, say, positive slopes for any parameter choice would seem questionable (there seems to be no such model among the ones that have been proposed in the literature).
+From a practical point of view, the asymptotic slope is a useful ingredient for model calibration: E.g., if the market slope is negative, then a simple constraint on the model parameters forces the (asymptotic) model slope to be negative, too.
+Our numerical tests show that the sign of the slope is reliably identified by a first order asymptotic approximation, even if the maturity is not short at all.
+With our formulas, the asymptotic slope (and, of course, its sign) can be easily determined from the model parameters.
+For instance, the slope of the NIG (Normal Inverse Gaussian) model is positive if and only if the skewness parameter satisfies $\beta>-\tfrac12$.

-Our main results show that, for small maturity~$T$, the slope is typically of order $O(1)$ for L\'evy jump diffusions and of order $O(T^{-1/2})$ for infinite activity models.
-The limiting slope (and, of course, its sign) can be easily determined from the model parameters.
-To obtain these results, we investigate the asymptotics of at-the-money digital calls; they are linked to the implied volatility slope by the implicit function theorem.
-While, for L\'evy processes $X$, the small-time behavior of the transition probabilities $\pp[X_T\geq x]$ (in finance terms, digital call prices) has been well studied for $x>X_0$ (see, e.g.,~\cite{FiHo09} and the references therein), not so much is known for $x=X_0$.
-If the L\'evy process has a Brownian component, then there is a central limit theorem~\cite{DoMa02}, and so $\lim_{T\to0}\pp[X_T\geq X_0]=\tfrac12$.
-However, the infinite activity models that have been studied in mathematical finance usually do \emph{not} satisfy a small-time CLT, and we find that the limit of the digital call price is then typically not $1/2$.
-We analyze the Fourier representation of the transition probability $\pp[X_T\geq X_0]$, with a summation theory flavor; just setting $T=0$ gives a divergent integral, but the limit $T\to0$ can be computed by adding and subtracting appropriate approximations of the integrand.
+To obtain these results, we investigate the asymptotics of at-the-money digital calls; their relation to the implied volatility slope is well known.
+While, for L\'evy processes $X$, the small-time behavior of the transition probabilities $\pp[X_T\geq x]$ (in finance terms, digital call prices) has been well studied for $x \neq X_0$ (see, e.g.,~\cite{FiHo09} and the references therein), not so much is known for $x=X_0$.
+Still, first order asymptotics of $\pp[X_T\geq X_0]$ are available, and this suffices if there is no Brownian component.
+If the L\'evy process has a Brownian component, then it is well known that $\lim_{T\to0}\pp[X_T\geq X_0]=\tfrac12$.
+In this case, it turns out that the second order term of $\pp[X_T\geq X_0]$ is required to obtain slope asymptotics.
+For this, we use a novel approach involving the Mellin transform (w.r.t.\ time) of the transition probability (Sections~\ref{se:mellin} and~\ref{se:levy mellin}).
+We believe that this method is of wide applicability to other problems involving time asymptotics of L\'evy processes, and hope to elaborate on it in future work.

 Finally, we consider the question whether a positive at-the-money slope requires the right smile wing to be the steeper one, and vice versa.
-It turns out that, for the infinite activity models we consider, this is indeed always the case.
+Wing steepness refers to large-strike asymptotics here.
+It turns out that this is indeed the case for several of the infinite activity models we consider.
 This results in a qualitative limitation on the smile shape that these models can produce.